Riadabd/app-turtle-visualiser/README.md

 ### Development mode

 By leveraging Dockers' [bind-mount](https://docs.docker.com/storage/bind-mounts/), you can mount your application code into an existing service image.
 This spares you from building a new image to test each change.
+Just mount your services' folder to the containers' `/app`.
 On top of that, you can configure the environment variable `MODE` to `development`.
 That enables live-reloading of the server, so it immediately updates when you save a file.

 example docker-compose parameters:
 ```yml